ChaseTheHunter/chasethehunter.github.io/about.md

 ## **About me**
 I'm Chase,

 23 years old and have a Bachelors Degree in Animation and Game at the [h_da](https://www.h-da.de/studium/studienangebot/studiengaenge/architektur-medien-und-design/animation-game-ba/).

 I'm an [ISTJ](https://www.16personalities.com/istj-personality) which means I'm a very practical person and a reliable, hard worker.
+I'm an allrounder and can easily adapt to new software and workflows.

 I'm really passionate about Games, Animation, Movies etc... but only using what's out there isn't enough for me.
 I want to contribute my part to this world by creating remarkable media.
 This is my passion, my goal and everyday I'm getting a step closer to it.

+I'm looking forward to work with you!

 **Thank you for visiting my website, have fun while browsing!**